fiddyrod/faiforge/README.md

 ## 🛣️ Roadmap

-### v1.1 (Next 2-4 Weeks)
+The following features are planned for future releases:

+### Planned Features

+**Authentication & Persistence:**
 - [ ] Conversation persistence (SQLite/PostgreSQL)
 - [ ] User authentication & sessions
-- [ ] Rate limiting
+- [ ] Rate limiting implementation
 - [ ] Caching layer (Redis)

-### v1.2 (1-2 Months)
+**Advanced AI Capabilities:**
 - [ ] RAG module (document Q&A)
 - [ ] Vector database integration (Pinecone/Weaviate)
 - [ ] Streaming responses
 - [ ] Conversation search

-### v1.3 (2-3 Months)
+**Enterprise Features:**
 - [ ] Agent framework
 - [ ] Tool calling & function execution
 - [ ] Multi-agent orchestration
-- [ ] Advanced UI components

-### v2.0 (Future)
 - [ ] Multi-modal support (vision, audio)

+**Developer Experience:**
+- [ ] Admin dashboard
+- [ ] Model evaluation suite
 - [ ] Fine-tuning pipeline
-- [ ] Model evaluation suite
-- [ ] Admin dashboard
+- [ ] Advanced UI components

 ---

-## 🤝 Contributing

-Contributions welcome!
-This project is both a learning resource and production foundation.

-**How to contribute:**
-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-**Areas needing help:**
-- Additional LLM providers (Gemini, Cohere, Mistral, Llama)
-- UI/UX improvements
-- Documentation enhancements
-- Test coverage
-- Deployment guides for specific platforms
-- Performance optimizations

-**Code Style:**
-- Backend: Follow PEP 8, use type hints
-- Frontend: TypeScript strict mode, ESLint
-- Commits: Conventional Commits format

----

-## 📝 License
+## 📝 License & Usage

 MIT License - see [LICENSE](LICENSE) for details.

-You're free to use this for personal or commercial projects.
-Attribution appreciated but not required!
+This project is open-source and available for use in personal or commercial projects.
+While the code is available for reference and learning, this is currently a personal project not actively seeking external contributions.

+Feel free to fork and adapt for your own needs!

 ---